Memorial service for White Island tour guide Hayden Marshall-Inman

 Asked about Clement's comment that police did not discourage private aerial searches, Inman said that was normal after an event like this.

-"We would go up every day if we could".
+"We would go up every day if we could."

 He said he had wanted to join the search since the first day - not only for his brother but for all of those initially left on the island.

 "Its about getting all eight bodies home.
-That's been the feeling amongst the whole community.
+That's been the feeling among the whole community.
 We saw that on day dot with the helicopter pilots and White Island crew."

 The family had been humbled by the support from the Whakatāne community and beyond.